If you’re wondering if an air purifier is worth it, the short answer is yes! We’ll outline 6 important reasons an air purifier is worth the cost.

 You Burn Incense, Candles, Or Use Air Fresheners

-Many of us like to use candles, incense, and air fresheners, but the artificial fragrances and other chemicals emitted by them can be hazardous to our health.
+Many of us like to use candles, incense, and air fresheners, but the artificial fragrances and other chemicals they emit can be dangerous to our health.

 Air fresheners release a range of potentially hazardous air pollutants that can impair air quality.
 It’s quite the paradox, that a product designed to improve our home environment, is inadvertently making it worse.
 According to research published in 2017, “Even so-called green and organic air fresheners can emit hazardous air pollutants.
 Air freshener ingredients are largely unknown and undisclosed, owing to regulatory protections on consumer product ingredients and on fragrance formulations.
 In studies, fewer than ten percent of all volatile ingredients are typically disclosed on air freshener labels or material safety data sheets.
 From an indoor air quality perspective, air fresheners have been indicated as a primary source of volatile organic compounds within buildings.
 From a health perspective, air fresheners have been associated with adverse effects, such as migraine headaches, asthma attacks, mucosal symptoms, infant illness, and breathing difficulties.”
 (4)